helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 |5-3| This 3 bits belong to GPIO PIN 1 | Read and write |
 |2-0| This 3 bits belong to GPIO PIN 0 | Read and write |

-The User Manual says when we set the three bits corresponding each pin
+The User Manual says how to set the these three **BITS** of this register belonging to each PIN to make it work as INPUT OR OUTPUT OR PROTOCOL PIN.
+Since there are three bits, we can have eight combinations and hence there can be eight modes in which each GPIO can be configured.
+That is apart from INPUT and OUPUT modes, there will be six other combination.
+When set three bit of a this register to 000 the pin will be configured as INPUT and 001 it will be configured as OUTPUT and the other six combination 010 to 111 we call them as alternate functions